 Christine Mitchell and Rita Raley edited a special issue of Amodern in 2018.
 It’s titled “Translation-Machination,” and in the introduction they write: “we simply still care about language as a particular kind of medium–and in our contemporary computational environments, questions about what language is, how it moves, and how it is used, manipulated, maintained, transformed, and understood seem more pressing than ever before.”

 With Tiffany Chan and Mara Mills, I contributed to this special issue.
 Our essay focuses on optophonics (the conversion of type into audible tones) as a form of transcription for blind readers during the first half of the 20th century.
-Our case study for optophonics is Mary Jameson’s widely ignored contributions to what became optical character recognition (the conversion of page images into machine-readable text), and our approach combines Mills’s archival research with the MLab’s prototyping techniques for 2D to 3D translation.
-The essay also includes some historical audio and demonstrations digitized by Mills, together with braille letters transcribed by Shafeka Hashash.
+Our case study for optophonics is Mary Jameson’s widely ignored contributions to what became optical character recognition (the conversion of page images into machine-readable text), and our approach combines Mara’s archival research with the MLab’s prototyping techniques for 2D to 3D translation.
+The essay also includes some historical audio and demonstrations that Mara digitized, together with braille letters transcribed by Shafeka Hashash.
 We stress throughout the piece the importance of “suboptimal design” to prototyping and media history.
 Such design privileges attention to maintenance and negotiation over novelty and automation.

 The essay, titled “Optophonic Reading, Prototyping Optophones,” was the MLab’s first co-authored piece with a researcher at another institution.
-Tiffany Chan and I learned a tremendous amount from Mara Mills and her archival work, and Mitchell and Raley’s special issue was a perfect fit for the collaboration.
+Tiffany and I learned a tremendous amount from Mara and her archival work, and Christine and Rita’s special issue was a perfect fit for the collaboration.
 The entire issue is excellent.
-It features work by Mitchell, Raley, Otso Huopaniemi, John Cayley, Avery Slater, Quinn DuPont, Andrew Pilsch, Nick Montfort, Jane Birkin, Karin Littau, and Joe Milutis.
+It features work by Christine and Rita as well as Otso Huopaniemi, John Cayley, Avery Slater, Quinn DuPont, Andrew Pilsch, Nick Montfort, Jane Birkin, Karin Littau, and Joe Milutis.

-A URL, abstract, and acknowledgments for “Optophonic Reading, Prototyping Optophones” (open access) are below.
-I also archived the article in PDF, HTML, and ZIP, and I point to a 2021 talk where I apply this research to the topic of worldbuilding.
+A link, abstract, and acknowledgments for “Optophonic Reading, Prototyping Optophones” (open access) are below.
+I also point to a 2021 talk at Lawrence Technological University where I applied this research to the topic of worldbuilding.
+Many thanks to Tiffany and Mara for writing with me, and to Christine and Rita for their editorial work.

 Optophonic Reading, Prototyping Optophones